Columbus Ohio Wrongful Termination Attorneys

 It’s easy to see why someone may think they have a case in either of these instances based upon a literal translation of the term.
 However, employees must prove that the basis for their termination was unlawful to have a valid wrongful termination claim.
 This is where speaking with our Columbus Ohio wrongful termination attorneys will help.
 Your employment attorneys will be able to conduct an in-depth assessment of your case and determine exactly what you need to do to get justice.
 To prevail in a wrongful termination claim, your case must be built on a strong foundation of reliable and compelling supporting evidence.

 Types of Wrongful Termination in Ohio

 There are many unlawful reasons for an employer to terminate an employee.
 For example, companies that are covered by Title VII of the Civil Rights Act of 1964 are prevented from removing workers for discriminatory reasons or for retaliatory reasons.
 Beyond Title VII, other state and federal employment laws provide additional protections.
 For instance, the Americans with Disabilities Act (ADA) grants eligible workers the right to seek reasonable accommodations without facing punishment from their employer.
 In some cases, an employee may have multiple, overlapping justifiable reasons to bring a wrongful termination claim.
-Some of the most common reasons why wrongful termination lawsuits are filed in Central Ohio include:
+Some of the most common reasons why wrongful termination lawsuits are filed in Ohio include: